logue/vite-vue2-vuetify-ts-starter/README.md

 ⚠ Important notice: Vuetify has been default since 3.1.4.
 Therefore, it is not recommended to use it in new projects.
 We recommend migrating to [vite-vuetify-ts-starter](https://github.com/logue/vite-vuetify-ts-starter).

+`type-check` fails with [Vuex issue](https://github.com/vuejs/vuex/issues/2213).
+For this reason, we will consider it as a beta version.

 ## Description

 This template is for using Vue2 with TypeScript in Vite.
 Includes [vue-router](https://router.vuejs.org/) and [Vuex](https://vuex.vuejs.org/).